iwyg/fileitr/README.md

 <?php
 use Thapp\Fileitr\PatternIterator;

-// iterates over a maximum directory depth of 2, searching for files with a '.php' usffix
+// iterates over a maximum directory depth of 2, searching for files with a '.php' suffix
 $itr = new PatternIterator($path, '/\.(php)$/', 2, -1, $flags);

 // iterates over a maximum directory depth of 1, and limits overall files to 3.